lumen-notes/lumen/README.md

 <br>

-Think of Lumen as your private [digital garden](https://maggieappleton.com/garden-history).
+Think of Lumen as your private knowledge garden.
 It's where you plant, grow, and harvest ideas.

 ### 🌱 Plant